Henry Clausen: Carlisle Clyde Dusenbury

 Lieutenant Colonel Carlisle Clyde Dusenbury was the Army G2 (Intelligence) officer at the Japan desk in Washington on Saturday 6 December 1941.

 Alwin D. Kramer

 Lieutenant Commander Alwin D. Kramer was the US Navy translator in Washington on Saturday 6 December 1941.
 He was also responsible for distributing MAGIC information to the President; though unlike the Army (with Dusenbury and Bratton) he had no relief officer.

 Freemasonry

-Clausen achieved the 33⁰ of Freemasonry, the highest obtainable rank within the organization.
-He played a pivotal role, serving as both Grand Master of California as well as Grand Commander of the Supreme Council, Mother Supreme Council of the World, of the Ancient and Accepted Scottish Rite of Freemasonry.
-In this capacity, he authored several books discussing freemasonry, all of which were published by the Supreme Council, 33⁰, Ancient and Accepted Scottish Rite of Freemasonry.
+Clausen achieved the 33rd Degree of the Scottish Rite, the second highest obtainable honor within the organization.
+He played a pivotal role, serving as both Grand Master of California as well as Grand Commander of the Supreme Council, Southern Jurisdiction, of the Ancient and Accepted Scottish Rite of Freemasonry.
+In this capacity, he authored several books discussing freemasonry, all of which were published by the Supreme Council, 33°, Ancient and Accepted Scottish Rite of Freemasonry.